-- Honors: "The Conflict Between Water - Control and Peace Agreements in the Jordan Basin"

-"Economic, Social, and Environmental Implications of Vertically Organized Hog Production"

-"An Environmental Evaluation of Air Pollution from the Railyard in Galesburg, Illinois"
+- Honors: "The Conflict Between Water Control and Peace Agreements in the Jordan Basin" "Economic, Social, and - Environmental Implications of Vertically Organized Hog Production" - "An Environmental Evaluation of Air Pollution from the Railyard in Galesburg, Illinois"

-- Writing Key Competency ENVS 399 serves as a writingintensive courses for majors - Speaking Key Competency ENVS 399 serves as a speakingintensive course for majors - Information Literacy and Informed Use of Technology -Instruction in specialized information literacy begins with the introductory courses (ENVS 101 and 118), continues in the 300-level courses (ENVS 319 and ENVS 368), and crystallizes in the senior research experience (ENVS 399).
-ENVS 399 also introduces students to a wide range of technologies including, but not limited to, GPS (Global Positioning System) units, GIS (Geographic Information Systems), I-Movie, Adobe Acrobat, and Powerpoint.
+- Writing Key Competency ENVS 241, 242, 243, and 399 serve as writing-intensive courses for majors - Speaking Key Competency ENVS 399 serves as a speakingintensive course for majors - Information Literacy and Informed Use of Technology -Instruction in specialized information literacy begins with the introductory course (ENVS 101), continues in the 300-level courses (ENVS 319 and ENVS 368), and crystallizes in the senior research experience (ENVS 399).
+ENVS 399 also introduces students to a wide range of technologies including, but not limited to, GPS (Global Positioning System), GIS (Geographic Information System), I-Movie, Adobe Acrobat, and Powerpoint.

-- ENVS 101 and a course with a strong ethical component (PHIL 118 or ENVS 228) - an introductory class in a basic area of Environmental Science: ENVS 125, 140, 150, or 275 - a course in statistics: STAT 200 (see Non-Departmental Courses) - an advanced course in ecosystems: ENVS 317 or ENVS 319 - environmental economics: ENVS 368 - three electives in Environmental Studies - senior project: ENVS 390 and ENVS 399 (1 credit) or ENVS 400.
+- ENVS 101 and a course with a strong ethical component (PHIL 118 or ENVS 228) - An introductory class in a basic area of Environmental Science: ENVS 125, 150, or 275 - A course in statistics: STAT 200 (see Non-Departmental Courses) - A course on resources: ENVS 241, 242, or 243 - An advanced course in environmental science: ENVS 317, 319, 325, or 335 - ENVS 368 or an approved advanced course in the social sciences - Two electives in Environmental Studies - Senior project: ENVS 399 (1 credit) or ENVS 400.